 Most scripts and tools reside in /p4/common/bin.
-The /p4/instance/bin directory contains scripts that are specific to that instance such as wrappers for the p4d executable.
+The /p4/instance/bin directory contains scripts or links that are specific to that instance such as wrappers for the p4d executable.

-Older versions of the SDP required you to always run important administrative commands using the p4master_run script, and specify fully qualified paths.
-This script loads environment information from /p4/common/bin/p4_vars, the central environment file of the SDP, ensuring a controlled environment.
-The p4_vars file includes instance specific environment data from /p4/common/config/instance.vars e.g. /p4/common/config/p4_1.vars The p4master_run script is still used when running p4 commands against the server unless you set up your environment first by sourcing p4_vars with the instance as a parameter.
-Administrative scripts, such as daily_backup.sh, no longer need to be called with p4master_run however, they just need you to pass the instance number to them.
+Older versions of the SDP required you to always run important administrative commands using the p4master\run script, and specify fully qualified paths.
+This script loads environment information from /p4/common/bin/p4\vars, the central environment file of the SDP, ensuring a controlled environment.
+The p4\vars file includes instance specific environment data from /p4/common/config/p4\instance.vars e.g. /p4/common/config/p4\1.vars The p4master\run script is still used when running p4 commands against the server unless you set up your environment first by sourcing p4\vars with the instance as a parameter.
+Administrative scripts, such as daily\backup.sh, no longer need to be called with p4master\run however, they just need you to pass the instance number to them.

-When invoking a Perforce command directly on the server machine, use the p4_instance wrapper that is located in /p4/instance/bin.
+When invoking a Perforce command directly on the server machine, use the p4\instance wrapper that is located in /p4/instance/bin.
 This wrapper invokes the correct version of the p4 client for the instance.
 The use of these wrappers enables easy upgrades, because the wrapper is a link to the correct version of the p4 client.
-There is a similar wrapper for the p4d executable, called p4d instance.
+There is a similar wrapper for the p4d executable, called p4d\instance.
+This wrapper is important to handle case sensitivity in a consistent manner, e.g. when running a Unix server in case-insensitive mode.